How to create and implement a sustainability action plan

 You should anticipate resistance from staff and prepare responses for likely criticisms so consider inviting employees to an open-floor debate where they can voice their concerns.

-Even with excellent communication, your action plan might not always find favour with 100% of your workforce but you can help staff understanding by being clear about your company's mission, explaining the benefits of the changes, and being responsive to employee enquiries.
+You can help staff understanding by being clear about your company's mission, explaining the benefits of the changes, and being responsive to employee enquiries.

 Measure and report